 If you’ve been involved with a high-conflict and/or abusive personality-disordered woman, it’s highly likely that you’ve been the target of stalking and harassment.
 Most male stalking victims don’t refer to female stalking behavior as stalking.
 They use words like crazy, obsessed, psycho, delusional, bitter ex-wife, vengeful ex-girlfriend, “can’t let go,” “can’t move on” and a number of other equally appropriate descriptors.

 Who engages in stalking behaviors more?
 Men or women?

 Recent studies find that men and women seem to engage in stalking behaviors equally.
-Older studies indicated that women comprised the majority of victims.
-However, these skewed figures are believed to be due to the way the questionnaires and surveys were worded in the older studies.
+Older studies show that women comprised the majority of victims.
+However, these figures are believed to be due to the way the questionnaires and surveys were worded in the older studies.
 It’s also attributed to the fact that men are less likely to report a crime when a woman is the perpetrator because they’re afraid of being ridiculed, not believed and/or because they don’t believe they’re in physical danger.

 Mullen et al (2001) find: